ewaldmire/ascender/docs/docsite/rst/userguide/projects.rst

 .. index::
    pair: projects; permissions

-The set of permissions assigned to this project (role-based access controls) that provide the ability to read, modify, and administer projects, inventories, job templates, and other climber elements are Privileges.
+The set of permissions assigned to this project (role-based access controls) that provide the ability to read, modify, and administer projects, inventories, job templates, and other ascender elements are Privileges.

 You can access the project permissions via the **Access** tab next to the **Details** tab.
 This screen displays a list of users that currently have permissions to this project.
 The list may be sorted and searched by **Username**, **First Name**, or **Last Name**.